ioBroker/ioBroker.admin/README.md

 ### 6.12.4 (2023-11-16)
 * (foxriver76) custom settings icon has no a brighter color in dark mode
 * (foxriver76) fixed color of host selector in dark mode
-* (foxriver76) fixed problem with json config language component
+* (foxriver76) fixed problem with a JSON config language component

 ### 6.12.3 (2023-11-15)
 * (foxriver76) fixed problem that disabled checkbox is still clickable